Nagasaki45/digital-privacy-soundscape/report/report.md

 Although I failed to realize the project in the way I intended to in the beginning, it was possible to use the same underlying technology with the help of crowd-sourced audio materials.
 These materials doesn't contain the content I was wishing for.
 However, knowing in advance that the process will completely obscure the content in the sources may suggest that it is almost irrelevant for the final output.
-Moreover, the samples I choose are of high quality relatively to what I was able to achieve by my own even if in an optimistic scenario.
+Moreover, the samples I choose are of high quality relatively to what I were able to achieve by my own even in an optimistic scenario.
 The higher quality of the samples, in return, allowed the creation of a soundscape that is easier to reason about: the sounds of meaningless human speech are unique, the algorithms clearly mimic human behaviour but they still different, they don't similar to us.
 In my opinion, the fact that these samples are algorithmically generated is clear in the soundscape, supporting the idea that listeners should be able to understand and relate to the context in a soundscape.

-I wished that with more time and resources I would be able to realize the original concept.
+I wished that I had more time and resources to be able to realize the original concept.
-Deep learning transform several fields in science today and there is no reason that it won't have a deep effect on compositional techniques.
+Deep learning already transform several fields in the sciences and there is no reason that it won't have a deep effect on compositional techniques.

-# Conclusion
+# Conclusions

+This soundscape explores new ways to facilitate new deep learning technology as a creative tool.
-The composition tries to explore the ways in which machines builds an understanding of a human behaviour such as speech.
+More specifically, it investigate the ways machines build an understanding of a human behaviour such as speech.
-It builds gradually, demonstrate different capabilities and characteristics, and break down back to noise.
+The composition builds gradually, demonstrates different capabilities and characteristics of an algorithm to mimic human speech, and breaks down back to noise.
-In general, I believe that the questions about our relationship with technology are visible in the soundscape.
-In addition, I hope that it directs the listener to reason about the way technology "perceive" us.
+In general, I believe that the questions about our relationship with technology are visible in the soundscape, and hope that it directs the listener to reason about the ways in which technology "perceive" us.
+Although not deal directly, these ideas have specific implications for how we think about our privacy in everyday life, when technology evolve and able to capture and demonstrate human behaviours.

 # Appendix A: List of sounds